oldlbewald/C211-Final-Project-Anything/README.md

 newAcount.java - Java file that creates a new users account with a username and password from users input.
 Also ensures all input is formated properly before inserted to Accounts.txt file.

-Accounts.txt - This is a text file where the users will be added to when they a created, this includes the users username and password they input.
+Accounts.txt - This is a text file where the users will be added to when they a created, this includes the users username and password they add.

 Account.java - Java file that contains the methods to validate login validation.